Tea-Infused Chia Pudding Recipe

 Brewing Coconut White Tea:

 1. Put the coconut white tea leaves in a tea bag or basket.
-Steep 2 cups of tea in a liquid measuring cup or large ball jar, using water that’s 195˚F (boiling water will be too hot and burn the leaves).
+Steep 2 cups of tea in a liquid measuring cup or large ball mason jar, using water that’s 195˚F (boiling water will be too hot and burn the leaves).
 You want a nice strong brew.

 Chia Pudding Recipe: